VictorOluniyi/Research_Analysis_on_Cryptocurrency/README.md

 ### DATA SOURCING
 The dataset has one csv file for each currency.
 Price history is available on a daily basis from April 28, 2013.
 This dataset has the historical price information of some of the top crypto currencies by market capitalization.

+### TECH STACK
+Microsoft Power BI, Python
+The data scraped with python andx then visualized

 ### DETAILS OF DATASET
 DATE: The DATE describes the date of observations
 OPEN: The OPEN is the Opening Price on the given day.